 WordPress – Starting cost varies between $13 – $66 per month excluding any initial costs.

 This depends on which provider you are going with, features you need, hosting fees, maintenance and so on.
 This option entails you building your own store and not using predefined options and customization.

 As you can see from the above, there are many options, and the pricing varies because each provider has structured their packages differently.
-I highly recommend you go to these non-WordPress providers and look at their pricing guide and what you are getting.
+I highly recommend you go to these non-WordPress providers and look at their pricing guide and what you are getting for a fair comparison.